JosephiusX/Node-course/README.md

             2. Create getUsersInRoom
                 - Accept room and return array of users (or array)
             3. Test your work by calling the functions!

+170. Tracking Users joining and leaving

+171. Sending Messages to Rooms